zocoi/bower-installer/README.md

   "name" : "test",
   "version": "0.1",
   "dependencies" : {
-    "jquery-ui" : "latest"
+    "backbone" : "latest"
   }
 }
 ```
-If `bower install` is run on this configuration file, the entire jquery-ui repository will be pulled down
+If `bower install` is run on this configuration file, the entire backbone repository will be pulled down
 and copied into a components directory.
 This repository is quite large, when probably only a built js and css
 file are needed.
 Bower conveniently provides the `bower list --paths` command to list the actual main files associated
 with the components (if the component doesn't define a main, then the whole repository is listed instead).